Establishing a Life-Changing Marriage Ministry in Your Community

 Marriage & Family—the landscape is not a pretty picture.
 The United States leads the world in both divorce and remarriage.
 50% of all first marriages and 70% of all second marriages end in divorce.
 Only half of the children in America now live with both natural parents.
 It’s no news that family problems are at the root of so many problems in society today.

-If the above were not bad enough, what about the rate of “miserable” marriages–where both partners are committed to staying together (at least for the present), but neither partner has any sense of satisfaction or joy in their relationship?
+If the above were not bad enough, what about the rate of “miserable” marriages–where both partners are together (at least for the present).
+But neither partner has any sense of satisfaction or joy in their relationship?
 Statistics show that of every ten marriages in America today, five end in divorce and three have partners dissatisfied with the marriage.
 Only two out of ten couples express satisfaction with the marital relationship.
 How many married couples do you know who truly seem to enjoy being married?
-How many are experiencing all that they had hoped for and dreamed about when they stood at the altar and made their marriage vows.
+How many are experiencing all that they had hoped for when they married.

-“While it may be alarming to discover that born again Christians are more likely than others to experience a divorce, that pattern has been in place for quite some time.
-But the research also raises questions regarding the effectiveness of how churches minister to families.
-The ultimate responsibility for a marriage belongs to the husband and wife, but the high incidence of divorce within the Christian community challenges the idea that churches provide truly practical and life-changing support for marriages.”
+“While it may be alarming to discover the high divorce rates .
+The research raises some serious questions regarding the effectiveness of how churches minister to families.
+The ultimate responsibility for a marriage belongs to the husband and wife, but surely churches should provide truly practical and life-changing support for marriages.”

 There is much that we- the church can do to strengthen marriages and families, and turn the tide on divorce.
-We believe the answer lies in establishing ongoing marriage and family ministries through the local church, rather than in secular counseling centers.
-We believe that the church, the “family of God,” is God’s chosen vehicle to accomplish the work He has ordained (Matthew 16:18).
+One effective way is by establishing ongoing marriage and family ministries through the local church, rather leaving it to secular counseling centers.
+We believe that the the church meant to be God’s chosen vehicle to accomplish the work He has ordained (Matthew 16:18).

 What we are finding is that Christians and non-Christians alike are seeking for answers to their families’ needs.
 These needs offer an opportunity for the church to reach out to people with the message of Christ and His plan for a fulfilling marriage and family life.

 An effective marriage & family ministry should be more than just one-shot programs.
-Ongoing in-reach and outreach programs that meet felt needs are considered essential to the overall health and vitality of the church.
+Ongoing programs that meet felt needs are considered essential to the overall health and vitality of the church and community.
 They are a natural entree into the spiritual lives of families.
-Thus people don’t just attend once or twice–instead they keep coming back to participate and thus regularly experience the key dimensions and blessings of that ministry.
+Thus people don’t just attend once or twice.
+Instead they keep coming back to participate and thus regularly experience the key dimensions of opportunities.

-The goal is to establish marriage and family ministries which meet needs, are valued and enjoy a high level of priority and involvement.
-We strongly believe there is a priority, and that the church is in an ideal position to capitalize on that priority.
+The goal is to establish marriage and family ministries which meet needs, are valued and have a high level of priority and involvement.
+The needs are great needs the church is in an ideal position to capitalize on that priority.
 Families desperately need positive models.
 They need resources to handle their challenges.

 To be truly effective, we believe marriage and family ministries must have ongoing opportunities for people to benefit from, rather than just occasional emphases.
 An ongoing ministry provides a variety of both preventative and corrective help for marriages and families.
 And this help is regularly available to most if not all the members of the congregation and their immediate community, just as a Youth ministry is regularly available.